 Blenders for smoothies are not just for helping you get your fruity fix.
 Here are just a few more convenient ways to use your smoothie maker:

 Using a blender to mix up batter for crepes, pancakes or waffles can help you achieve a smooth, lump-free consistency.
 Be careful not to overmix your ingredients; start on a low speed and blend all your ingredients until they’re combined evenly and without lumps.
-Then, pour the mixture straight from the jug into your pan or waffle maker for a quick and easy breakfast.
+Then, pour the mixture straight from the jug into your pan or waffle maker for a quick and easy breakfast (with minimal clean-up).

-It’s recommended to only use your blender for thin to medium-consistency batters.
+We recommend only using your blender for thin to medium-consistency batters.
 Do not use it to mix dough, as this will damage the machine.

 Using a hand blender to make thick soups can be pretty time-consuming.
 Blenders, on the other hand, are more effective, as they can blend large quantities at once and combine all the ingredients evenly.
-You can also control how chunky or smooth you want your soup to be: some pulse actions allow you to leave cooked veggies somewhat chunky, while a steady blending motion can give you creamy butternut soup in no time flat.
+You can also control how chunky or smooth you want your soup to be.
+Some pulse actions allow you to leave cooked veggies somewhat chunky, while a steady blending motion can give you creamy butternut soup in no time flat.
+Be sure to reference our tips below on hot liquids before making your soup (See People Also Ask).

 Whether you’re making hummus, guacamole or blue cheese dip, using your blender to get the job done is a great way to make large quantities of dip with ease.